 For framed structures such as timber frame and light gauge steel frame systems, a VCL should be used on or near the warm side of the insulation.
+The VCL should have a minimum vapour resistance of 250 MNs/g.

 The VCL may take the form of: